-The new University Sabbatical Scheme replaces both the existing University Sabbaticals and the Learning and Teaching Project Awards.
+The University Sabbatical Scheme replaces both the existing University Sabbaticals and the Learning and Teaching Project Awards.

-In a ground-breaking approach in the sector, and supporting our connected strategy development between Education and Research and Innovation, this new scheme builds on the strengths of the Research sabbatical and the Learning and Teaching Projects, and combines both with increased funding and better access for all members of staff.
+In a ground-breaking approach in the sector, and supporting our connected strategy development between Education and Research and Innovation, this scheme builds on the strengths of the Research sabbatical and the Learning and Teaching Projects, and combines both with increased funding and better access for all members of staff.

-1. Education (Learning and Teaching) – administered by Anglia Learning & Teaching - second call now open
+1. Education (Learning and Teaching) – administered by Anglia Learning & Teaching

 2. Research and Knowledge Exchange – administered by RIDO